locustio/locust/docs/writing-a-locustfile.rst

         def my_task(self):
             print("executing my_task")

-        wait_time = between(5, 15)
+        wait_time = between(0.5, 10)

-The wait_time method should return a number of seconds (or fraction of a second) and can also be declared on a TaskSet class, in which case it will only be used for that TaskSet.

-It's also possible to declare your own wait_time method directly on a User or TaskSet class.
+It's also possible to declare your own wait_time method directly on your class.
 For example, the following User class would sleep for one second, then two, then three, etc.

 .. code-block:: python